pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 This current project includes the websocket Webex bot and associated Alert adaptive card presented in the above tutorials.

-## Demo Part 3 - Add Malicious ip addresses into SecureX blocking feeds.
+## Demo Part 3 - Add Malicious ip addresses into XDR blocking feeds.

 Here is  the last part of this lab !
 Response actions  !

 You have probably noticed that some IP addresses are listed in the Webex Alert Message.
-And they all are clickables.
+And you can select them.

-The purpose of this is to allow security operators to add these malicious IP addresses into blocking Feeds handled by XDR/SecureX.
+The purpose of this is to allow Security Operators to add these malicious IP addresses into blocking Feeds handled by XDR.

-And once an observable is into these Feeds, then it can be automatically blocked by a company firewalls.
+And once an observable is into the XDR Feeds, then it can be automatically blocked by a company firewalls.

 At this point we need :

-- To Create XDR/SecureX Feeds
+- To Create XDR Feeds
-- And have a way to add IP addresses to block into XDR/SecureX Feeds.
+- And have a way to add IP addresses to block into XDR Feeds.

-We are going to use workflows for acheiving both.
+We are going to use workflows for achieving both actions above.

 Actually these Workflows already exists into the list of Cisco Validated Workflows.

 These workflows are :

-- **0015A-SecureFirewall-BlockObservable-Setup**  :  Creates XDR/SecureX Blocking Feeds
+- **0015A-SecureFirewall-BlockObservable-Setup**  :  Creates XDR Blocking Feeds
 - **0015B-SecureFirewall-BlockObservable**  : Adds an Observable to an XDR/SecureX Blocking Feeds

-The next step for us is to import these two workflows into your SecureX tenant.
+What we have to next step is to import these two workflows into our XDR tenant.

 **Notice**
-- If you work on your own XDR/SecureX tenant, and you already created your blocking feeds ( you already use the **0015B-SecureFirewall-BlockObservable** workflow ) then skip this part above a go directly to the **Use the 0015B-SecureFirewall-BlockObservable* workflow** step bellow.
+- If you work on your own XDR tenant, and you already created your blocking feeds ( you already use the **0015B-SecureFirewall-BlockObservable** workflow ) then skip this part above a go directly to the **Use the 0015B-SecureFirewall-BlockObservable* workflow** step bellow.

 Before doing these imports and specifically if you use the DCLOUD lab, the next step is to do some clean up.

-Go to **Threat Response** => **Feeds** and check that **SecureX_Firewall_Private_xxx** feeds.
+Go to **Intelligence** => **Feeds** ( **Threat Response** => **Feeds** for SecureX ) and check that **SecureX_Firewall_Private_xxx** feeds exist or not.
 If they exist delete all of them.

 Then you have to do the same with indicators.
 Go to **Indicators** go to **Source:Private** and Delete all **Secure_Firewall_SecureX_xxx** indicators.

-Then go to the SecureX Orchestration page **=> all workflows** landing page and search for the two following workflows :  **0015A-SecureFirewall-BlockObservable-Setup** and **0015B-SecureFirewall-BlockObservable**.
+Then go to the ""Automate => Workflow** landing page and search for the two following workflows :  **0015A-SecureFirewall-BlockObservable-Setup** and **0015B-SecureFirewall-BlockObservable**.

-If they exist you don't delete them.
+If they exist into your local library then don't delete them.

 Then Import the two workflows  **CiscoSecurity_Workflows** mentionned above and and overwrite existing workflows if needed. [ Instructions for importing workflows](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/blob/master/100-SecureX_automation_lab/importing_workflows.md)